crusoexia/FEE-weekly/fp/algebraic-javascript-intro/algebraic-javascript-intro.md

 # What is "Container"

-The ability and a standard way to construct type-wrapped value.
+The ability and a standard way to construct values wrapped within some context.

 ```javascript
 // Container defined in mostly-adequate-guide